 Driving a car requires your full attention, and any distractions can cause catastrophic accidents.
-On average, eight people die in crashes involving distracted driving in the United States every single day.
+On average, nine people die in crashes involving distracted driving in the United States every single day.

 If you were involved in an accident with a distracted driver, a South Carolina car crash lawyer can help you file a claim.
 They can review the evidence and look through police reports to see which distracted driving behavior caused your injuries and hold the person responsible liable.